Esri/feedback-js-api-next/README.md

 ### CDN

-To test the 'next' version using the hosted version, simply reference the SDK and CSS from our CDN to start using them in your app.
+To test the next version using the hosted version, simply reference the SDK and CSS from our CDN to start using them in your app.

     <link rel="stylesheet" href="https://js.arcgis.com/next/esri/themes/light/main.css">
     <script src="https://js.arcgis.com/next/"></script>

-The `next` version of the CDN is not available for download.
+The CDN builds are not available for download until it is released.

 ### npm

-To test the `next` version with npm, use `npm install @arcgis/core@next`.
+To test the next version with npm, use `npm install @arcgis/core@next` or `npm install @arcgis/core@rc`.
 More information is available in the SDK's [Introduction to tooling](https://developers.arcgis.com/javascript/latest/tooling-intro/) guide topic.

 ### esri-loader